builditdan/politicalgeek/README.md

 9. Your skill is now saved and once you are finished testing you can continue to publish your skill.

 ## Examples
-    User: "Alexa, ask Space Geek for a space fact"
+    User: "Alexa, ask Political Geek for a political fact"
-    Alexa: "Here's your space fact: ..."
+    Alexa: "Here's your political fact. ..."